 —Rachel Migliore, Class of 2018

-Each fall, the Family Law Center partners with the student-run Child and Family Law Association to host a family law attorney speed networking event.
-This event gives students an opportunity to meet and speak with over 25 family law attorneys from Chicagoland firms and agencies over the course of the evening.
+Each fall, the student-run CFLA hosts a family law attorney speed networking event.
+This event gives students an opportunity to meet and speak with a variety of family law attorneys from Chicagoland firms and agencies over the course of the evening.
 Students make important connections while having a great time with their peers and family law alumni.